Why submit to a Directory?

 The first and most important consideration is the link type.
 There are two types of links: Simple Link (otherwise known as Static Link) and a Redirected Link.
 You cannot discover the difference by clicking on them — the results are absolutely identical, but from the perspective of gaining link popularity, knowing the difference is vital.

 A Simple Link is a link that contains the target URL of the site and directly points to it, as in this link: http://www.yourdomain.com.
-On the other hand, a Redirected Link points to a URL inside the current site, and has a longer URL like this: http://www.thisdirectory.com/jump.php?www.yourdomain.com.
+On the other hand, a Redirected Link points to a URL inside the current site and has a long URL like this: http://www.thisdirectory.com/jump.php?www.yourdomain.com.
 You can check the type of links used by a Directory by observing the ‘Status bar’ at the bottom of your browser while hovering your mouse over the links.

-If your primary objective is to increase your link popularity, then only submit to web directories which use simple links.
+If your primary objective is to increase your link popularity, then only submit to web directories that use simple links.
 Obtaining redirected links is just a waste of your time (and money).
 A good sure way in identifying the type of link a directory uses is to check the PR of its category pages.
 Redirected link pages will often have no PR.

 PageRank and Back Links

 Not all links are created equal – some are more important than others.
-If you have the Google toolbar installed, it will give you a rough estimate on the page’s ‘importance’, or PageRank (PR), on a scale of 0 to 10.
+If you have the Google toolbar installed, it will give you a rough estimate of the page’s ‘importance’, or PageRank (PR), on a scale of 0 to 10.
 A Directory with a high PR is more important than a Directory with a low PR.
-Having your link on a page with a high PR will transfer more PR to your site.
+Having your link on a page with high PR will transfer more PR to your site.

 Invariably, the Home Page of the directory will have the highest PR, but very few (if any) sites will be listed there.
 What you need to examine is the PR of the specific Category (page) in which your site will be listed to get an idea of the ‘strength’ of vote you are likely to receive from this link.
-For example, although DMOZ has an exceptionally high PR of 9 on its home page, most of it’s deeper categories have a PR of 4.
+For example, although DMOZ has an exceptionally high PR of 9 on its home page, most of its deeper categories have a PR of 4.

 How can you make a good decision when faced with so many options and considerations?
 The answer lies, perhaps, in limiting the number of directories you submit to.
 When beginning your linking campaign I feel you should submit to all free niche directories, and select a few paid submission directories that will most benefit you in terms of link popularity and traffic.

-Most paid directories will require you make a one-time payment between $5-50 USD.
+Most paid directories will require you to make a one-time payment between $5-50 USD.
 This is money well spent.